Welcome to the KERN System

 Meet our group:

-Our latest editions are 2 / 440 DMR repeaters, one of them is located in Taft.
-Special thanks go out to Steve K6KGE for the DMRs and especially Ron K6RET who has been maintaining our system and who is our technical consultant.
+Our latest editions are 3 / 440 DMR repeaters, one of them is located in Taft, one in Tehachapi and the other at Shirley Peak.
+Special thanks go out to Steve K6KGE and Ron K6RET for the DMRs and especially Ron who has been maintaining our system and who is our technical consultant.
 Special thanks also goes out to Skip Clark, WB6TXX who is our informational Officer and Lee Bouchard KI6HHU, who has been with me thru thick and thin since the conception of this system.
 I really can't say enough about our group, they are very special.

 On a personal note from me KK6AC:

-I built my first repeater (Shirley Peak 443.000 MHZ) and had it on the air 25 years ago.
-Since then that one repeater grew into the system it is today, the KERN System.
+I built my first repeater (Shirley Peak 443.000 MHZ) and had it on the air over 25 years ago.
+Since then, that one repeater grew into the system it is today, the KERN System.
 This system covers a chunk of California.
 That being said, there is a potential for many users.
 The system has indeed grown as far as users.
 We as a core group want that and want everyone to enjoy the system.
 Since there are many users now, consideration has to be given to the length of our QSOs to allow other to enjoy it as well.
-If we can keep our QSOs to 30 minutes maximum, this will facilitate that.
+If we can keep our QSOs to 20 minutes maximum, this will facilitate that.
 Also being a linked system with a number of repeaters, consideration needs to be given when we first key up to talk.
-Because of the key up delays of all the repeaters we need to wait a second or so before we speak (after keying up) so that the first word is not cut off by repeaters still coming up.
-Also we need to wait after the person unkeys before we key up.
-This will allow someone to break in for emergency traffic or to make a call or join in on the conversation.
+Because of the key up delays of all the repeaters, we need to wait a second or so before we speak (after keying up) so that the first word is not cut off by repeaters still coming up.
+Also we need to wait a second or so after the person talking unkeys before we key up.
+This will allow someone to break in for emergency traffic, or to make a call, or join in on the conversation.
 Please note that this is being said for everyone, including me.
 I love to talk and am guilty of all these things, even timing out the repeater because I am so long winded.
 To aid in this particular aspect, the time out timers on the repeaters have been shortened..

 Enough said, please enjoy the system as that is the intent of our group.